-You could run multiple Storyboard applications in windows and use the Wayland system to build up some management functionality.
-Usually Wayland is run with a compositor.
-Most of the embedded systems that have system images built are generally using the Weston compositor.
-There's a good chance that if you're on your target and start typing Weston, it'll auto-complete and show a bunch of other simple applications.
+You could run multiple Storyboard applications in different windows on the target and use the Wayland system to build up some management functionality.
+Usually Wayland is run with a compositor, most common is the Weston compositor.
+There's a good chance that if you're on your target and start typing "weston", it'll auto-complete and show a bunch of other simple applications.

 To test and understand if you're running Weston, try running the Weston-Flower app.
 If you see a nice little flower popping up on the display, drag it around.
 The configuration information for Weston is under the /etc directory.

 If you’re running Weston, it does a lot of the work for you.
 It handles touch input and the display configuration.
 If you want to rotate the display, you can modify that config file and flip everything.

-Now, depending on what system you're using and what configurations you're using, the Linux OS generally has two main touch libraries: tslib and mtdev.
+Depending on what system you're using and what configurations you're using, the Linux OS generally has two main touch libraries: tslib and mtdev.
 Traditionally, tslib was a single touch input and mtdev is multi-touch.
 Tslib has newer versions where it supports multi-touch, but out of the box, mtdev is usually easier to configure to get up and running.
 Of course, it always depends on what libraries are available on the system.

-Trick #1: Increase Verbosity
+Trick #1: Increase verbosity

-Trick #2: Cat the Device
+Trick #2: Cat the device

-Executing the Runtime for an Embedded GUI on the Target
+Executing the runtime for an embedded GUI on the target

 Using the Storyboard Launcher